bcit-ci/CodeIgniter/user_guide_src/source/general/styleguide.rst

 Class methods should be entirely lowercased and named to clearly indicate their function, preferably including a verb.
 Try to avoid overly long and verbose names.
+Multiple words should be separated with an underscore.

 **INCORRECT**::